-Normally, ALARM SCREEN pops up if any kind of a alarm happens, but service man can switch between a MAIN SCREEN and ALARM SCREEN with service man can switch between a MAIN SCREEN and ALARM SCREEN with service man can switch
+Normally, ALARM SCREEN pops up if any kind of a alarm happens, but service man can switch between a MAIN SCREEN and ALARM SCREEN with screen buttons as follows:

 (2) Detail description of ALARM SCREEN

 - 1 First yellow capital letter shows in which controller the alarm happens as below;

 - M : Traction-Master

 - S: Traction-Slave

 - P : Pump

 - V: Mhyrio CB

 - 2 Following two letters or digits show alarm code.
 Please refer to 7.
 ALARM CODE (Page 7-68).

 - 3 This shows a name of ALARM.
 Please refer to 7.
 ALARM CODE (page 7-68).